PratyushNag/FakeProductVerification/README.md

 # Fake-Product-verification-using-Blockchain-
-Fake Product verification using Blockchain and HardHat
+Fake Product verification using Solidity, HardHat and React